Tuesday, April 17, 2012

 Don’t have a pension or any earnings to speak of?
 You can still do some good even after you are gone.
 Make sure that your family knows that when the time comes for your obituary to be put in the paper, that you want your “in lieu of flowers" donations to be made to the organization of your choice.

-The ovarian cancer support group that I run, has been sustained for several years by the generosity of some of the women who were beloved members of the group.
+The ovarian cancer support group that I ran, was sustained for several years by the generosity of some of the women who were beloved members of the group.
 They felt so strongly about our group, that they told their family members that their “in lieu of” donations should be made to our support group at the time of their death.

 Not going anywhere, anytime soon???
 GOOD!!!!!!!
 Make your thoughts known to your family now and then forget about it!!
 Or, put your intentions in with your other "final" documents if this is something that you don't relish talking about at the dinner table more than once.

 I see many well intentioned grieving families, pick The American Cancer Society simply because it is a cancer organization and the name is familiar.
 That is absolutely fine if the ACS has helped you, or you think it is a great organization.
 But you may have other charities that are nearer and dearer to your heart.
-Perhaps you would rather see a charity you love receive these donations.
+Perhaps you would rather see a charity you love receive these donations, or a local charity where you are certain where the funds are distributed.

 Have you volunteered for Habitat for Humanity?
 Request that your “in lieu of” donations go to that organization.